 This policy applies to all members of the William & Mary community who are entitled to email services.

-William & Mary provides electronic mail (email) services to faculty, staff and students, and to other affiliated classes of individuals, including alumni and official visitors.
+William & Mary provides electronic mail (email) services to faculty, staff and students, and to other affiliated classes of individuals.
 Use of William & Mary’s email services must be consistent with William & Mary’s educational goals and comply with local, state and federal laws and university policies.

 William & Mary Email Addresses and Accounts